 This is the amount of years or period of time that you are covered by the insurance plan.
 Outside of this period, you will no longer be covered.

-This is a health condition or problem that you have been diagnosed with, or are being treated for, before you purchased the plan.
-Examples of this could be asthma, diabetes, allergies, etc. Pre-existing conditions could impact your claims in the future so make sure you declare all of them.
+This is a health condition or problem that you were diagnosed with, or are being treated for, before you purchased the plan.
+Examples of this are asthma, diabetes, allergies, etc. Pre-existing conditions could impact your claims in the future so make sure you declare all of them.

 A rider/add-on is a feature or product that you have added to your plan, usually a benefit or feature that’s not in the original plan offered.
 Riders allow people to customize their plans according to their own needs.
 FWD Life Insurance, for instance, has add-ons that provide protection against critical illness and accident.
 There’s also a waiver of premium riders for both the owner and the insured.